Do you know the top 10 Lesbian Couple Goals to strive for in your relationship?

 Unlike heterosexual women, lesbians do not have easy access to information about what a typical lesbian relationship looks like.
 Rare is the lesbian who finds herself in the break room at work, sharing stories about her wife and their relationship.
 Additionally, the experiences that heterosexual women describe are often not relatable for lesbians.
 For example, how many heterosexual women do you hear expressing concern that her husband is best friends with the girlfriend he had before he married her?
 Or, how often have you heard a heterosexual woman express concern that her husband is constantly trying to read her mind and worries non-stop about whether or she’s feeling okay?

 So, here’s today’s Relationship Advice for Lesbian Couples.
-Rather than putting our focus on the common concerns, however, we will get right to the fixes for these common concerns.
+Rather than putting our focus on the common relationship problems, however, we will get right to the fixes for these issues.
 After all, we move in the direction we think — so let’s think solutions.

 #1 Relationship Advice for Lesbian Couples: Allow Your Partner to Feel